TheHive-Project/TheHiveDocs/admin/admin-guide.md

 Metrics are numerical values associated to cases (for example, the number of impacted users).
 Each metric has a _name_, a _title_ and a _description_, defined by an administrator.
 When a metric is added to a case, it can't be removed and must be filled.
 Metrics are used to monitor business indicators, thanks to graphs.

 Metrics are defined globally.
-To create metrics, as _admin_ got in the administration menu, and open the "Case metrics" item.
+To create metrics, as _admin_ go into the administration menu, and open the "Case metrics" item.

 ![metrics](../files/adminguide_metrics.png)